-Figures from the NHS show 117,596 adults were seen by an NHS dentist in West Northamptonshire in the two years leading to June 30 this year, 41% of the area's adult population.
+Figures from the NHS show 37,728 adults were seen by an NHS dentist in Mansfield in the two years leading to June 30 this year, 45 per cent of the area's adult population.

-An NHS spokesperson said the figures show significant recovery in dental treatment for children since the pandemic with 6.4 million seen in the year to June 2023.
+An NHS spokesman said the figures show significant recovery in dental treatment for children since the pandemic with 6.4m seen in the year to June 2023.

-Louise Ansari, chief executive at Healthwatch England, said the new data backs up its claims "that people in every corner of England are struggling to get the dental treatment they need when they need it".
+Louise Ansari, Healthwatch England chief executive, said the new data backs up its claims “people in every corner of England are struggling to get the dental treatment they need when they need it”.

 The figures also show the number of NHS dentists practising in England also fell year-on-year to 24,151 in 2022-23 from 24,272 in the previous year.

-A Department of Health and Social Care spokesperson said: "We are making progress to boost NHS dental services with 23% more courses of treatment, meaning 1.7 million more adults and 800,000 more children received NHS dental care.
+A Department of Health and Social Care spokesman said: "We are making progress to boost NHS dental services with 23 per cent more courses of treatment, meaning 1.7 million more adults and 800,000 more children received NHS dental care.

-"We fund more than £3 billion of NHS dentistry a year, have announced plans to increase dental training places by 40% and last week we launched a consultation to better utilise the skills of dental hygienists and therapists."
+"We fund more than £3 billion of NHS dentistry a year, have announced plans to increase dental training places by 40 per cent and last week we launched a consultation to better utilise the skills of dental hygienists and therapists."